bsssshhhhhhh/signalr-event-emitter/README.md

 ## Why?

-Because the SignalR client library leaves a lot to be desired in terms of nice typescript support.
-The `createSignalrEventEmitter` function in this package allows for defining event names and parameters via TypeScript.
+The `createSignalrEventEmitter` function in this package allows for defining event names and parameters via TypeScript

 ## Example